 Western Blot Analysis of MCF-7 cell lysate using E-Cadherin Mouse Recombinant Monoclonal Antibody (rCDH1/1525).

-SDS-PAGE Analysis Purified E-Cadherin Mouse Recombinant Monoclonal Ab (rCDH1/1525).
+SDS-PAGE Analysis Purified E-Cadherin Mouse Recombinant Monoclonal (rCDH1/1525).
 Confirmation of Purity and Integrity of Antibody.

-Immunofluorescence Analysis of MCF-7 cells labeling CHD1 with E-Cadherin Mouse Recombinant Monoclonal Ab (rCDH1/1525 followed by Goat anti-Mouse IgG-CF488 (Green).
-The nuclear counterstain is Reddot (Red)
+Immunofluorescence Analysis of MCF-7 cells labeling CHD1 with E-Cadherin Mouse Recombinant Monoclonal Antibody (rCDH1/1525) followed by goat anti-mouse IgG-CF488 (green).
+Nuclear counterstain is RedDot.

-Analysis of Protein Array containing >19,000 full-length human proteins using E-Cadherin Mouse Monoclonal Antibody (rCDH1/1525)
+Analysis of Protein Array containing >19,000 full-length human proteins using E-Cadherin Recombinant Mouse Monoclonal Antibody (rCDH1/1525)

 Known Applications & Suggested Dilutions